 Automation testing can really level-up your QA game if you know how to properly use it.
 According to the State of Software Quality Report, 51% of QA practitioners and leaders saw higher quality of software upon adopting automation, while another 49% were able to test more often and thoroughly.

-An automation testing tool can totally help QA teams achieve all of the benefits below, faster, more cost-effectively.However, there is a wide range automation testing tools available on the marketing.
+An automation testing tool can totally help QA teams achieve all of the benefits below, faster, more cost-effectively.However, there is a wide range automation testing tools available on the market.
 Selecting the right one can be daunting.
 That's why we have compiled this comprehensive list of top 16 automation testing tools for 2025 to help you make informed decisions tailored to your project’s needs.

 Usually, when choosing an automation testing tool, here are some of the criteria you should consider: